 Here are a few that might be great options for you (if you aren’t using them already):

 - Slack – Pretty much everyone has heard of Slack, but the platform offers numerous ways to stay connected.
-Chat, video, channels, apps, and even games that you can connect to your workspace to interact as a team or with co-workers.
+You can use this platform for chat, video, channels, apps, and even games that you can connect to your workspace to interact as a team or with co-workers.
 Careful though, Slack can also be overwhelming and distracting without balance and knowing when to turn notifications off.

 - Kona – Another awesome Slack integration is Kona which creates better check-ins with employees to drive engagement and improve morale.
 This can replace the need for surveys if you’d like, makes it easier and more efficient to get pulse checks, and features for better collaboration.

-In the tip above about consistent breaks, I mentioned that work should be about the quality, not the number of hours sitting at your desk.
-Well, along with that is asynchronous communication or “async” as it is typically shortened.
+In the tip above about consistent breaks, I mentioned that work should be about quality, not the number of hours sitting at your desk.
+Well, along with that is asynchronous communication, or “async” as it is typically shortened.

 This concept involves exchanging information among co-workers without expecting an immediate response.
 Following this process, it encourages better work and fewer interruptions that disturb the productivity of others.